-If you want to gain advice on your family law matter, we offer a one-hour free Initial Consultation.
-This can be via Zoom from anywhere in Australia.
-If you want to arrange your appointment, you can click here or call 5574 0971.
+If you require advice on your family law matter, we offer a 45-minute free initial consultation.
+This consultation can be conducted via Zoom, making it accessible from anywhere in Australia.
+To arrange your appointment, click here or call us at 5574 0971.

 At Collective Family Law, our team of experienced divorce lawyers and family law solicitors is dedicated to guiding you through your legal journey.
 We understand the complexities of family law and are here to provide the support and expertise you need.